 CFX has obtained independent market value evaluations of its swap transactions.
-These fair value estimates are based on expected forward LIBOR swap rates and discounted expected cash flows.
+These fair value estimates are based on expected forward LIBOR swap rates and discounted expected cash flows (Level 3 inputs).
 The appropriate LIBOR percentages that relate to the tax-exempt SIFMA swap rates are applied to the LIBOR swap curve to derive the expected forward SIFMA swap rates.
-On a current mark-to-market basis, the net present value of the swaps would require CFX to make an estimated combined termination payment, in the event that all of the outstanding swaps were terminated on June 30, 2015 or June 30, 2014, of approximately \$168,782,310 and \$141,409,137, respectively.
-The change in fair value at FYE 2015 was \$27,373,173 higher than at FYE 2014.
-The change in fair value at FYE 2014 was \$15,594,521 lower than at the prior year end due, in part, to the termination of the swap in connection with the 2003D Bonds.
+On a current mark-to-market basis, the net present value of the swaps would require CFX to make an estimated combined termination payment, in the event that all of the outstanding swaps were terminated on June 30, 2016 or June 30, 2015, of \$234,688,561 and \$168,782,310, respectively.
+The change in fair value at FYE 2016 was \$65,906,251 higher than at FYE 2015 and the change in fair value at FYE 2015 was \$27,373,173 higher than at the prior year end.